praveen2567/praveen2567/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 # 💫 About Me
-👋 Hi, I’m Praveen Kumar
+👋 Hi, I’m M T Praveen Kumar
-🔭 I specialize in end-to-end test automation (web & API) with Playwright and Cypress
+🔭 Currently crafting automation frameworks with Playwright 👯 Love collaborating on test automation for web, mobile, and new tools
-🌱 Currently exploring cloud platforms, DevOps, and CI/CD pipelines
 🤝 Open to collaborations in automation, DevOps, and quality engineering
-💬 Let's chat about automation strategies, tooling, or anything QA
-⚡ Fun fact: I love integrating modern test automation with CI for rapid feedback
+💬 Always excited to chat about automation hacks, tooling, and testing strategies ⚡ Fun fact: I enjoy connecting agile practices with automation-first approaches

 ## CV